TannyJungMC/THT-dimension/README.md

 A small datapack that added my void dimension specific, not important unless you remove the mod and it don't let you to play your world because of error "missing dimension".
+My dimension only use for generate trees from system called "Auto Gen", not a place to go for sure.